tpm2-software/tpm2-pkcs11/docs/tpm2-pkcs11_object_auth_model.md

 Primary objects are also derived objects created using TPM2_CreatePrimary.
 However this paragraph describes the objects protected with keys derived from the seed values of the primary objects.
 Such an object is created with the invocation of the TPM2_Create command.
-Every invocation results in creation of a unique object.
+Every invocation results in creating a unique object.
 The uniqueness is a result of TPM generated data in the sensitive portion of the object.
 This object can be saved off the TPM or made persistent into the TPM NV memory to be reusable between boots.